 Junior units of study in Education are available to Arts students.
 However, entry into intermediate and senior units in Education is possible, subject to completion of junior units in a range of other disciplines (see table of units of study in Education).

-Arts students wishing to major in Education must complete 36 credit points from the following collection of senior units of study in Education:
+Arts students wishing to major in Education must complete:

 EDUF2006 Educational Psychology, 6 credit points